jzerbe/jzerbe.github.com/_posts/2014-05-02-canyonlands-national-park-1.md

 can be had from the overlook.
 Hit it from 1-2pm; which was only possible in full sun because the high must have been mid-70s.
 Seemed as though more people access the _White Rim Road_ from the _Murphy Loop_ than where we went down on _Gooseberry Trail_.
-Designated parkign limited to ~10 parking spots.
+Designated parking limited to ~10 parking spots.

 - ~3.2 miles RT; 1 hour total; ~50 ft elevation change
 - [Photos](https://www.dropbox.com/sc/dwbi333slprezmp/AABuZ7sbMMy8DLlxv2gmUS0wa)

 ###Misc
-Hit a few less _toursity_ drive-up overlooks on the way out of the park.
+Hit a few _less tourist flocked_ drive-up overlooks on the way out of the park.
 Made 5 minutes for the visitor center and 5 for the toilets and water fill-up.
 At this point ~3pm we were so done.
 The pool felt great ~4pm.